 Atlas Mountains Facts

-1. Home To The Berber People
+1. Home to the Berber People

 The Atlas Mountains have a rich cultural and historical significance.
 The indigenous Berber people have inhabited these mountains for centuries and have developed unique traditions, languages, and architectural styles.
 The Berbers are known for their hospitality and are often encountered in the mountain villages along the Atlas range.